 A taxpayer intends to purchase a home to live in for six months, before selling it for a profit.
-At the time of acquiring the home, the taxpayer claims the home concession and occupies the home as their principal place of residence for five months.
+At the time of acquiring the home, they claim the home concession and occupy the home as their principal place of residence for five months.

 Shortly after acquiring vacant land and claiming the first home concession (but before constructing a residence and taking up occupation), the taxpayer unexpectedly receives an attractive offer for the sale of the land.
-The taxpayer accepts the offer and sells the land.
+They accept the offer and sell the land.

 This category applies to the exclusion of the other categories.
 If this category applies, the Commissioner would usually not remit penalty tax.
 However, remission may be made for any voluntary disclosure.

-After claiming a home concession under the Duties Act, a taxpayer does not take up occupation of the residence because the taxpayer never intended to occupy the home as their principal place of residence.
+After claiming a home concession under the Duties Act, a taxpayer does not take up occupation of the residence because they never intended to occupy the home as their principal place of residence.

 A taxpayer intends to purchase a home for renovation and resale, without taking up occupation, but claims the home concession regardless of this intention.

 A taxpayer acquires vacant land and claims a concession for land on which a first home is to be constructed.
-However, the taxpayer has no intention of building a home on the land and intends to construct a unit complex for investment purposes.
+However, they have no intention of building a home on the land and intend to construct a unit complex for investment purposes.